happy-machine/hasura-csv/README.md

 ![query1](./assets/query1.png)

-But im not interested in whether this person actually voted for Biden, or their real address as I only want their names and ages.
+But I only want their names and ages.

 First of all I create the following hcsvconfig.yaml (copy the example.hcsvconfig.yaml for a quick leg up).